Rent safe and private dog parks hosted by locals

 There are several types of dog trainers

 Aspiring dog trainers might choose to specialize in different things.
-While every professional dog trainer should understand basic learning theory and have some general practical skills (more on education later), there are multiple directions you can take your knowledge!
+While every professional dog trainer should understand basic learning theory (operant conditioning, classical conditioning, canine cognition) and have some general practical skills (more on education later), there are multiple directions you can take your knowledge!

-If you start your own business, you’ll be able to choose firsthand what clients you want to take on.
+If you start your own business, you’ll be able to choose firsthand which clients you want to take on.
 If you join an existing franchise, you’ll have less control (but more support from your superiors).
+The right fit is up to you.

 Dog training can be emotionally and physically draining

 Dog training is an incredibly rewarding career.
-Many pet professionals can’t imagine doing anything else!
-Knowing you helped a client accomplish their goals is an amazing feeling — as a trainer, you have the opportunity to change both canine and human lives for the better.
+Many pet professionals can’t imagine doing anything els.
+Knowing you helped a client accomplish their goals is an amazing feeling!
+As a trainer, you have the opportunity to change both canine and human lives for the better.

-• Dog training can impact your social outings and work-life balance by having unusual hours or travel commitments (if you offer in-person lessons at client homes).
+• Dog training can impact your social outings and work-life balance.
+You might have to work unusual hours or factor in travel commitments (especially if you offer in-person lessons at client homes).

 • Even when you do your best for every dog you work with, you won’t be able to control the outcome.
-So much depends on the owners and environment too.
+So much depends on the owners and environment and factors out of your influence.

-• Dog trainers might be faced with severe behavioral cases they aren’t able to help and have to turn away.
+• Dog trainers might be faced with severe behavioral cases they aren’t able to help.
+It's difficult to turn away clients in need.

-• Behavioral euthanasia is sometimes the most humane option, and it’s a difficult conversation for everyone involved.
+• Behavioral euthanasia is sometimes the most humane option for dogs and pet parents who are deeply suffering.
+This is a difficult conversation for everyone involved.

 • Dog trainers spend a lot of the day on their feet.
-They run around, bend over, manage leashes and long lines, play with dogs who might be very strong, and more during hands-on training.
+During hands-on training, they run around, bend over, manage leashes, wrangle long lines, play with dogs who might be very strong...
+The list goes on.

 • Working with dogs, especially fear or aggression cases, always comes with the risk of being bitten.
 Proper knowledge and preventative steps can go a long way here!
 But it’s important to keep caution in mind.